top of page

 Santa Rosa Mountains from Chocolate Drop Trail in Desert Hot Springs

-We followed the trail counterclockwise in order to get the uphill portion of the trail done while it was still cool.
+We followed the trail counterclockwise in order to complete the uphill section while the weather was still cool.

 Hiking the Chocolate Drop Trail in the foothills of the Little San Bernardino Mountains in Desert Hot Springs